AromaWeb is Your Source for Extensive Essential Oil and Aromatherapy Information

 For the most part, our ancestors had a very strong understanding of what botanicals and methods of application were suitable for particular situations.
 They would traditionally be especially knowledgeable about the specific plants that were native to their area.
 However, instead of modern day labs and formal testing (which can be biased based on who funds the tests and doesn't guarantee accurate results), it was all pretty much trial and error and word-of-mouth for them.
 If something worked for them, they'd continue to use it.

-(My story and explaination are a bit generalistic, but please work with me here.)
+(My explaination is a bit generalistic, but please work with me here.)

 It's widely asserted that chamomile, when properly used, can help encourage relaxation and can be soothing when under stress.
 Roman Chamomile Essential Oil, for instance, contains 35% of the naturally occuring chemical constituent known as isobutyl angelate, classified as an ester.
 [E. Joy Bowles, The Chemistry of Aromatherapeutic Oils (NSW, Australia: Allen & Unwin, 2003), 192-195.]
 Esters have a reputation for their sedating and calming properties.
 And to quickly add another example, Ginger root and peppermint have a reputation for assisting with digestive complaints.